 3. The “Clear All” button exists on some devices to instantly close all open applications.

-Method 2: Using the Settings App
+Using the Settings App:

 1. Go to Settings > Apps & Notifications.